nativium/nativium/docs/main/docs/tests.md

 You can test C++ code with the following commands:

 ```
-python nativium.py target tests prepare
+python nativium.py target tests setup
 python nativium.py target tests run
 ```

-Obs: The verb **prepare** install all tests dependencies and follows the previous instructions that it only needs to be done once.
+Obs: The verb **setup** install all tests dependencies and follows the previous instructions that it only needs to be done once.

 ## Source